CubanJew/msfs20_custom_spad_controller/README.md

 - [Bill of Material](https://github.com/CubanJew/msfs20_custom_spad_controller/blob/main/Hardware/Bill%20of%20Materials.txt)

 Notes:
-Faceplate component holes do not have much tolerance; you will need to use a debururing to slightly enlarge the holes.
+1. Faceplate component holes do not have much tolerance; you will need to use a debururing to slightly enlarge the holes.
+2. The size of the microcontroller firmware is large relative to flash program memory of the Arduino Pro Micro.
+As such, many repeated firmware uploads may randomly corrupt the bootloader.
+You will need another Arduino or an AVR programmer to reupload the bootloader to allow firmware uploading from your IDE.

 Issues:
 Bracket top/bottom mounting holes are not vertically aligned.